 The way I did this leek and potato gratin recipe is very different than previous recipes I have made before.
 Usually, I boil the whole potato and then cut them into slices.
 This time I cut the potatoes with the mandolin and cooked them in a medium saucepan with milk, garlic, and bay leaves.
 Bring them to a quick boil and then reduce the heat to a simmer for only about 5 minutes because they will finish cooking in the oven.
 Make sure to reserve one cup of milk and discard the bay leaves; take the garlic and mash it and put it back into the milk.
 This milk mixture will be added on top of the completely setup dish before putting it in the oven.
 In a separate cup of milk, you will add some mustard, nutmeg and white pepper.
 I use Edmond Fallot Honey Balsamic Dijon Mustard, which you can buy in our online store.
 Then stir well until the mustard dissolves.

-Meanwhile in a frying pan, add four TableSpoons of olive oil, add the leeks, sea salt with oregano and other spices by Salt Odyssey (also available in our online store).
+Meanwhile in a frying pan, add four Tablespoons of olive oil, add the leeks, sea salt with oregano and other spices by Salt Odyssey (also available in our online store).
 Sauté for about 8 minutes or until the leeks become tender.
 Keep the leek mixture in a small bowl until you are ready to assemble the dish.

 In an oiled (I use Eleon EVOO) 7-½” baking dish or round omelet pan, place the first layer of potatoes, add ½ of the sautéed leeks and spread evenly, then ¼ cup gruyere cheese.
 Repeat with another layer or potatoes, leeks and cheese.
 Then drizzle the ½ cup of reserved milk mixture, and top everything with the parmesan cheese.
 Cover with aluminum foil and bake for 25 minutes at 375 degrees Fahrenheit, and then broil uncovered for 5 minutes until the top gets golden.
 If you haven’t noticed...
 I didn't use butter at all for this recipe.